C. Kilmer Myers

-Chauncey Kilmer (Kim) Myers (February 14, 1916 – June 27, 1981) was bishop of the Diocese of California in the Episcopal Church from 1967 to 1979.
+Chauncey (also Chauncie) Kilmer (Kim) Myers (February 14, 1916 – June 27, 1981) was bishop of the Diocese of California in the Episcopal Church from 1967 to 1979.

 Early life and education

-Myers was born on February 14, 1916, in Schuylerville, New York to Harry Edward Myers and Addie Beatrice Greene.
+Myers was born on February 14, 1916, in Schuylerville, New York, to Harry Edward Myers and Addie Beatrice Greene.
 He grew up in the Reformed tradition.
 He graduated with a B.A. in sociology from Rutgers University in 1937.
 He studied at Berkeley Divinity School and gained his Bachelor of Sacred Theology and Doctor of Sacred Theology in 1940.
 He was also awarded with an honorary Doctor of Humane Letters degree by Rutgers University in 1962.

 Priest

 He was ordained a deacon on May 27, 1940, and a priest on December 21 of the same year.
 He taught church history at Berkeley, first as a resident fellow and then as an instructor between 1940 and 1943.
 In 1943 he became rector of St Mark's Church in Buffalo, New York, and in 1944 became a chaplain in the United States Navy, a post he held till 1946.
 In 1946 he became an instructor at the General Theological Seminary, and in 1949 became a lecturer in pastoral theology at the same seminary.
 Myers was appointed vicar of St Augustine and Christ Church in New York, part of the then Trinity parish, and served in this post from 1952 till 1960.
 Later he was appointed as vicar of the Church of the Intercession in New York.
 In 1963 he became the first director of the Urban Training Center for Christian Mission in Chicago.